quicwg/multipath/draft-ietf-quic-multipath.md

 even if connectivity on that path is already broken but there is still another usable path, it is RECOMMENDED to send the PATH_ABANDON frames on another path.
-For example if the PATH_ABANDON frame itself got lost on the to be abandoned path, this might be a sign that the path is not usable anymore and retransmission on another path would address this concern.
+For example, if the PATH_ABANDON frame itself got lost on the to-be-abandoned path, this might be a sign that the path is not usable anymore and retransmitting the frame on another path would address this concern.

 If a PATH_ABANDON frame is received for the only open path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame